 Three layers with a height of 21.6 meters and a width of 41.2 meters.
 The surrounding view of the Mausoleum is particularly special.
 In the back and rear of the Mausoleum, 79 “long live” trees (Cycas revoluta tree) were carefully grown, representing the equivalent time of Uncle Ho’s life.
 Two ranges of bamboo in the south and north symbolizing the Vietnamese's spirit.
 In front of the Mausoleum is Ba Dinh Square, which means that Ho Chi Minh's ideology always looks towards freedom and independence.

-Ba Dinh Square: The Square which is the largest square in Vietnam, has witnessed several historical events of the country: On September 2rd, 1945, at Ba Dinh square, Ho Chi Minh President read the Proclamation of Independence the Democratic Republic of Vietnam (now the Socialist Republic of Vietnam), officially founding the Vietnam Democratic Republic.
+The Ba Dinh square which is the largest square in Vietnam, has witnessed several historical events of the country: On September 2rd, 1945, at Ba Dinh square, Ho Chi Minh President read the Proclamation of Independence the Democratic Republic of Vietnam (now the Socialist Republic of Vietnam), officially founding the Vietnam Democratic Republic.
 After that, Ba Dinh Square is widely recognized as the birthplace of independence, freedom, happiness and a new Vietnam.

-- Location: 58 Quoc Tu Giam street, Van Mieu ward, Dong Da district, Hanoi, Vietnam
+- Location: 58 Quoc Tu Giam street, Van Mieu ward, Dong Da district, Hanoi

 - Entrance fee: VND 30,000 ($1.4) for adults; VND 15,000 ($0.7) for students.